crhunt/Counterfactual-Recurrent-Network/README.md

 	--b_encoder_hyperparm_tuning         # Boolean flag for performing hyperparameter tuning for the encoder.
 	--b_decoder_hyperparm_tuning         # Boolean flag for performing hyperparameter tuning for the decoder.
     --version                            # Version of CRN_Model.
 Options are "v1", "compat", "v2".
     --load_data                          # Load data from a pickle file rather than generate for the test.
+(Default False.)
 ```

 Outputs: